EpicEricEE/typst-droplet/src/util.typ

 // Elements that can be split and have a 'body' field.
-#let splittable = (strong, emph, underline, stroke, overline, highlight)
+#let splittable = (strong, emph, underline, stroke, overline, highlight, smallcaps)

 // Element function of spaces.
 #let space = [ ].func()